screeley44/stateful-gluster/projects/gluster-statefulset-cloud-aws/examples/kicking-the-tires/README.md

-# Kicking the Tires with GlusterFS StatefulSet prototype version
+# Kicking the Tires with GlusterFS StatefulSet prototype version on AWS

 ## Introduction